aragon/flock/README.md

 **Incentivization package**

 To align the interests of the teams with the creation of value of the Aragon Network, increase the team motivation and incentivize long term commitment, every team will be given an incentivization package in ANT.
-This incentivization package gives the team governance power over the project and economic upside.
+This incentivization package gives the team governance power over the project and the potential for greater financial upside.
 This incentive will be subject to vesting.

 After the definitive approval of funding as per the AGP-1 process, funds for operating costs will be disbursed to the approved teams in a lump sum.

 ## Decision rationale

 Decisions are made by the Aragon Association and representatives of the independent teams that are already part of the Aragon project.
 Everybody will participate in the review process.
-All decisions must be consistent with the goals and values of the Aragon project and represent the interests of the Aragon community.
+All decisions must be consistent with the [goals and values](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-0.md) of the Aragon project and represent the interests of the Aragon community.

 **What do we look for in teams**